jaeestee/homeworkcoe332/homework02/README.md

-# Homework 2 - Meteorite trip generator
+# Homework 2 - Meteorite Trip Generator
 This homework contains a script ``site_generator.py`` and ``trip_calculator.py``.
 Using these scripts, it creates **5** random meteorites sites and calculates a trip a robot would take while moving along the randomly generated sites.

 ***site_generator.py***